turing-db/turingdb-python/README.md

-# turingdb-sdk-python
+# turingdb-python
-Python SDK of the TuringDB graph database engine
+The TuringDB Python package